Political commissar: In the Soviet Union

 The political supervision of the Russian military was effected by the political commissar, who was present in every unit and formation, from company- to division-level, including in the navy.
 Revolutionary Military Councils (or Revvoyensoviets, RVS) were established at army-, front-, fleet-, and flotilla-level, comprising at least three members—the commander and two political workers.
 The political workers were denominated "members of the RVS", not "commissars", despite their position as official political commissars.

 In 1919, the title politruk (политрук, from политический руководитель, political leader) was assigned to political officers at company level.
 Despite their position as official political commissars, they were not addressed as "commissar".
 Beginning in 1925, the politico-military doctrinal course toward edinonachalie (единоначалие, single command) was established, and the political commissar, as a military institution, faded.
 The introduction of edinonachalie was two-fold, either the military commander joined the Communist Party and became his own unit's political officer, or a pompolit (помполит, assistant commander for political work) officer was commissioned sub-ordinate to him.
 Earlier, in 1924, the RVSs were renamed as Military Councils, such high-level political officers were known as ChVS (Chlen Voennogo Soveta, Member of the Military Council); they were abolished in 1934.

 On 10 May 1937, the role of political commissar was reinstated in the Red Army, and Military Councils were set up.
 These derived from the political purges in the Soviet armed forces.
-Again, in August 1940, the office of political commissars was abolished, yet the Military Councils continued throughout the German-Soviet War (1941–1945), and after.
+Again, in August 1940, the office of political commissars was abolished, yet the Military Councils continued throughout the Second World War and after.
 Below army level, the edinonachalie (single-command) system was restored.
 In July 1941, consequent to the Red Army's defeats at the war's start, the position of political commissar reappeared.
 The commissars had an influential role as "second commanders" within the military units during this time.
 Their rank and insignia generally paralleled those of officers.
-Because this proved ineffective, General Konev asked Stalin to subordinate the political officer to commanding officers: the commissars' work was re-focused to morale-related functions.
+Because this proved ineffective, General Ivan Konev asked Joseph Stalin to subordinate the political officer to commanding officers: the commissars' work was re-focused to morale-related functions.
 The term "commissar" was abolished in August 1942, and at the company- and regiment-level, the pompolit officer was replaced with the zampolit (deputy for political matters).
-Although no longer known by the original "commissar" title, political officers were retained by all the Soviet Armed Forces, e.g., Army, Navy, Air Force, Strategic Missile Troops, et al, until the dissolution of the Soviet Union in 1991.
+Although no longer known by the original "commissar" title, political officers were retained by all the Soviet Armed Forces, e.g., Army, Navy, Air Force, Strategic Missile Troops, et al., until the dissolution of the Soviet Union in 1991.